-- Facts: In 2006, a Portuguese court issued an EAW against Lopes Da Silva Jorge, a Portuguese citizen, for the execution of a five years' imprisonment sentence.
+- ➤ Facts.
+In 2006, a Portuguese court issued an EAW against Lopes Da Silva Jorge, a Portuguese citizen, for the execution of a 5 years' imprisonment sentence.
 Subsequently, Lopes Da Silva Jorge moved to France, where, after a few years, he married a French national with whom he has been resident in French territory ever since.
 He was also employed as a long-distance lorry driver in France under an open-ended contract.
 In 2010, a French court proceeded to give effect to the EAW.
 Lopes Da Silva Jorge asked the French court not to execute the EAW and to order his sentence of imprisonment to be served in France.
-However, the French court notes that Article 695-24 of the French Code of Criminal Procedure, which implements Article 4(6) EAW FD, only applies to French nationals, and therefore decides to refer the case to the CJEU. - Main questions: What is the margin of discretion left to Member States when implementing Article 4(6) EAW FD?
-Is Article 695-24 of the French Code of criminal procedure compatible with the principle of non-discrimination on grounds of nationality (Article 18 TFEU)?
+However, the French court noted that Article 695-24 of the French Code of Criminal Procedure, which implements Article 4(6) EAW FD, applies only to French nationals, and therefore decided to refer the case to the CJEU. - ➤ Main questions.
+What is the margin of discretion left to Member States when implementing Article 4(6) EAW FD?
+Is Article 695-24 of the French Code of Criminal Procedure compatible with the principle of non-discrimination on grounds of nationality (Article 18 TFEU)?